 The College is concerned about the safety and welfare of the students living in its residence halls, and has both a legal and moral responsibility to see that the State Fire Marshal’s directives are met.
 The intent of these directives is very clear: to make Gustavus residence halls as safe as possible.

-The State Fire Marshal’s Office has notified Gustavus Adolphus College that the following cannot be allowed in student rooms.
+The State Fire Marshal’s Office has notified Gustavus Adolphus College that the following guidelines must be followed in student rooms.

-- CONSTRUCTION OR MODIFICATION THAT INCREASES THE RISK OF FIRE OR DECREASES SAFETY - Paneling, platforms, homemade wooden lofts, and other projects that make use of wood or other flammable materials are not allowed.
+- Construction or Modification that Increases the Risk of Fire or Decreases the Safety: paneling, platforms, homemade wooden lofts, and other projects that make use of wood or other flammable materials are not allowed.

 Residents violating these directives are legally liable for both civil and criminal negligence should a fire or other related problem occur.
 Additionally, should violations be discovered by the College, the student(s) responsible are subject to formal disciplinary action.

 Firearms, ammunition, hunting bows, fireworks and other weapons or explosives may not be kept or used in student rooms (see campus-wide Firearms, Weapons and Explosives Policy).